Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Discretization

+In order to work with a norm that is independent of the step size $\tE$ let us redefine, in slight abuse of notation, the norm on $\UU$ as follows:

+Let us note that this norm is equivalent to the one defined in \eqref{eq:normU}, so all auxiliary results of the previous section can be reused.
+Let $a(\cdot,\cdot)$ be the bilinear form introduced in \eqref{eq:def_bifo}.
+For a given $u \in \UU$, we consider an approximation $u_{h,N} \in \UU_{h,N}$ defined via the discrete variational problem

-Then with the same reasoning as used in the proof of Lemma~\ref{lem:well_posed_euler}, one can show that the bilinear form $a(\cdot,\cdot)$ is inf-sup stable on the discrete space $\UU_{h,N}$, which leads to the following assertions. \begin{lemma}[Elliptic projection] Let Assumption~\ref{ass:2} hold.
+With the same reasoning as used in the proof of Lemma~\ref{lem:well_posed_euler}, one can show that the bilinear form $a(\cdot,\cdot)$ is bounded and inf-sup stable on $\UU$ and on the discrete space $\UU_{h,N}$.
+This leads to the following assertions. \begin{lemma}[Ritz projection] Let Assumptions~\ref{ass:1} and \ref{ass:2} hold.
 Then for any $u \in \UU$, the system \eqref{eq:def_ell_proj} has a unique solution $u_{h,N} \in \UU_{h,N}$.
 The mapping $\Pi_{h,N} : \UU \to \UU_{h,N}$, $u \mapsto u_{h,N}$ is a projection and satisfies

-with a constant $C$ that is independent of the discretization parameters $\tE,h,N$. \end{lemma} The proof is rather standard and follows along the lines of a similar result presented in \cite{ES2012}.
-Let us emphasize that the bilinear form $a(\cdot,\cdot)$ in \eqref{eq:def_bifo}, and consequently also the projection $\Pi_{h,N}$, will depend on the time point $\e^m$ in general.
+with a constant $C$ that is independent of the discretization parameters $\tE,h,N$. \end{lemma} The proof is rather standard and follows along the lines of a similar result presented in \cite{ES2012}. \begin{remark} Let us emphasize that the bilinear form $a(\cdot,\cdot)$ in \eqref{eq:def_bifo}, and consequently also the projection $\Pi_{h,N}$, will depend on the energy point $\e^m$ in general.
 We will write $a^m(\cdot,\cdot)$ and $\Pi_{h,N}^m$ or $\Pi_{h,N}(\e)$ below, if this dependence is important.
-We are now in the position to state and proof our second main result. \begin{theorem}[Error estimate] Let Assumption~\ref{ass:2} hold and let $\psi$ be a sufficiently smooth solution of \eqref{eq:fp}--\eqref{eq:ibc}.
-Further assume that $S,R\in C^2(\overline{\E};L^\infty(\R))$.
+We also mention that $\|\cdot\|_\UU$ depends on $\e$ via $T(\e)$, and we use the value of $T(\e)$ when evaluating expressions of the form $\|f(\e)\|_{\UU}$. \end{remark} We are now in the position to state and prove our second main result. \begin{theorem}[Error estimate] Let Assumptions~\ref{ass:1} and \ref{ass:2} hold and $\psi$ be a smooth solution of \eqref{eq:fp}--\eqref{eq:ibc}.
+Further assume that $G_i,S,T\in C^2(\overline{\E};L^\infty(\R))$ and that $\tE\leq \frac{c_S}{2 (C_S'+1)}$.
 Then there holds

-with a constant $C>0$ which does not dependent on the discretization parameters $h,N,\tE$. \end{theorem} \begin{proof} The error analysis is based on more or less standard arguments, but for completeness, we present the most important technical details in the following.
+with a constant $C>0$ which does not depend on the discretization parameters $h,N,\tE$. \end{theorem} \begin{proof} The error analysis is based on more or less standard arguments, see e.g. \cite{Thomee}, but for completeness, we present the most important technical details in the following.

 \textit{Step 1: Error splitting.} Using the abbreviation $(\Pi_{h,N}\psi)^m =\Pi_{h,N}^m \psi(\e^m)$, we can split the error as

 The projection error $\psi(\e^m)-\Pi_{h,N}^m \psi(\e^m)$ can be estimated immediately using \eqref{eq:quasi-best}.
 For the discrete error component $e_{h,N}^m=(\Pi_{h,N}\psi)^m-\psi^m_{h,N}$, we will extend the stability estimates of Lemma~\ref{lem:stability}.